jayk-code/Particle-swarm-optimizer-and-its-use-in-gravitational-wave-data-analysis/README.md

 - w is factor of inertia.(Inertia is tendency of particle to continue it's movement in it's current direction)
 - pBest (Personal best) is best  location explored by particle itself,where value of given function was optimum.
 - gBest (Global best) is best  location explored by any particle among all the particles in the swarm,where value of given function was optimum.
-- The factors r1 and r2 are stochastic factors which determine at any given instance of time the instinct to move towards the pBest and gBest respectively.
-Their value varies between 0 to 1 in every iteration.